rohittiwari-dev/mrenv/CONTRIBUTING.md

 ## Closing notes

-Again, thank you so much for your interest in contributing to Superenv's, we really appreciate it, and if there is anything we can do to help your journey, make sure to join our [Discord Server](https://discord.gg/SERySfj8Eg).
+Again, thank you so much for your interest in contributing to greatenv's, we really appreciate it, and if there is anything we can do to help your journey, make sure to join our [Discord Server](https://discord.gg/SERySfj8Eg).